 ||Long Island Aquatic Club

-to view the complete 2022 Club Excellence Program results.
+to view the completed 2023 Club Excellence Program results.

 - Nation’s Capital Swim Club

 - NOVA of Virginia Aquatics, Inc.